 A scenario-based approach helps to systematically organize safety validation activities in an efficient, objective, repeatable, and scalable manner and is a critical part of the NATM for ensuring a holistic and dense coverage of traffic situations.

-Scenarios-based validation consists of reproducing specific real-world situations that exercise and challenge the capabilities of an ADS-equipped vehicle to safely operate in a specific ODD.
+Scenarios-based validation consists of reproducing specific real-world situations that exercise and challenge the capabilities of an ADS-equipped vehicle to safely operate.

 What is a traffic scenario?
-A traffic scenario (or scenario for short) is a sequence or combination of situations used to assess the functional requirements for an ADS.
-Scenarios include a DDT or sequence of DDTs.
-Scenarios can also involve a wide range of elements, such as some or all portions of the DDT; different roadway layouts; different types of road users and objects exhibiting static or diverse dynamic behaviours; and, diverse environmental conditions (among many others factors).
+[A traffic scenario (or scenario for short) is a sequence or combination of situations used to assess the functional requirements for an ADS]. .
+Scenarios can also involve a wide range of elements,; different roadway layouts; different types of road users and objects exhibiting static or diverse dynamic behaviours; and, diverse environmental conditions (among many other factors).

-As previously noted, the use of scenarios can be applied to different testing methodologies, such as virtual simulation, test track, and real-world testing.
+As previously noted, the use of scenarios can be applied to different testing methodologies, such as virtual/simulation, test track, and real-world testing.
 Together these methodologies provide a multifaceted testing architecture, with each methodology possessing specific strengths and weaknesses.
 Therefore, some scenarios may be more appropriately tested using certain test methodologies over others.

-Going forward, VMAD will establish a catalogue of a minimum baseline/non-exhaustive inventory of scenarios that should be considered (and built upon as required) to validate, using the NATM pillars, each functional requirement for an ADS.
-This work will be accomplished in consultation with VMAD subgroups and FRAV.
+Going forward, VMAD will establish a catalogue of a minimum baseline/non-exhaustive inventory of scenarios that should be considered (and built upon as required) to validate, using the NATM pillars, each functional requirement – given by FRAV - for an ADS , although it is ideal that scenarios (neutral to vehicle technology) comprehensively reflect the situation on world-wide public roads.
+In addition, scenarios shall not be limited to scenarios that are deemed preventable by the ADS.
+[Considering each country has different traffic environment, scenarios should be selective to Contracting Party] This work will be accomplished in consultation with VMAD subgroups.

-Manufacturers are responsible for demonstrating how functional requirements have been assessed across all foreseeable traffic scenarios.
-It is recognized that the VMAD traffic scenario database will serve only as a minimum baseline on which manufacturers should apply their own scenarios, as necessary, to assess each functional requirement.
+[Manufacturers are responsible for demonstrating how functional requirements have been assessed.
+It is recognized that the scenario catalogue will serve only as a minimum baseline on which manufacturers should apply their own scenarios, as necessary, to assess each functional requirement.]

 Identifying Scenarios: Scenario-based validation methods must include an adequate representation/coverage of relevant, critical, and complex scenarios to effectively validate an ADS.
-There are a number of approaches for identifyingsafety-critical scenarios to validate the safety of an AV.
+There are a number of approaches for identifying scenarios to validate the safety of an AV.
 For example, scenarios can be identified based on:

 analyzing human driver behaviour, including evaluating naturalistic driving data;